webcss/xcFirebase/README.md

 ####function itemById(id)
 returns the item for the given id

+##What's more?
+Despite of the (scoped)collection and watch methods, there are several more methods to resemble the firebase methods, but wrapped in a promise.
+For documentation on those please refer to the source and the firebase documentation to know what they're doing.
+I implemented those primarily for completeness, all I really used so far is watch and collection, which are sufficient for most purposes.

 ##Roadmap
 - how about an adapter to indexedDB for offline storage and syncing, so you can start offline? (just an idea for now!)